umalabs/correlated-authorization/README.md

 ## VIII.
 Use Cases

-&emsp;Healthcare and enterprise cross-domain services e.g., email, file sharing, instant messaging, tele-conferencing.
+&emsp;Healthcare and enterprise cross-domain systems e.g., email, file sharing, instant messaging, tele-conferencing.
 Also, Fintech and Telco services.

 ## IX.
 Conclusion and Future Work

-1.&nbsp;Consider an authentication protocol, where RS/AS acts as an external authoritative attribute/claims provider.
+The UMA philosophy of the resource owner and the requesting party projected onto the <em>correlated&nbsp;authorization</em> trust framework, fully overlaps with the philosophy of the sender and recipient of the mail system.
+In fact, the <em>correlated&nbsp;authorization</em> concept has been designed with the Authorization-Enhanced Mail System [8] in mind.
+The following are potential future R&D areas:

-2.&nbsp;Employ the DPoP to bind RPT to the client.
+1. Elaborate relationship-driven policies—user-to-user and user-to-resource relationships.
-3.&nbsp;Describe how the resource owner can use the <em>correlated&nbsp;authorization</em> framework.
+2. Provide more details on the push-pull mechanism.

-4.&nbsp;Consider using the <em>correlated&nbsp;authorization</em> mechanism to transfer digital/virtual assets in the form of transactions.
+A prototype implementation of the proposed framework, working as a proof of concept, would be interesting to build.

 ## Acknowledgment

-&emsp;This work has benefited from the valuable discussions with Eve Maler, founder of WG-UMA [8]; and Alec Laws, chair of WG-UMA [8].
+&emsp;This work has benefited from the valuable discussions with Eve Maler, founder of WG-UMA [9]; and Alec Laws, chair of WG-UMA [9].
 Both gave feedback that improved this paper’s content.
-Last but not least, the UMA Work Group archives [9, 10] serve as a source of comprehensive information on authorization-related topics—many thanks to all involved.
+Last but not least, the UMA Work Group archives [10, 11] serve as a source of comprehensive information on authorization-related topics—many thanks to all involved.

 ## References